We use what's inherent in our biology to remove the guesswork

 PRODUCT

-Using our AI epigenetics platform, Path SpermQT assesses gene function related to spermatogenesis and embryo development.
-It categorizes sperm as excellent, normal, or poor sperm quality based on epigenetic patterns.
+Using our AI epigenetics platform, SpermQT assesses gene function related to spermatogenesis and embryo development.
+It categorizes sperm as excellent, normal, or abnormal sperm quality based on epigenetic patterns.

 These categories are correlated to fertility outcomes when using IUI or IVF, and can help healthcare providers determine which treatment options are more likely to work.